I like regular pencils but sometimes it seems to me that grey graphite sketches look too stern.

 About The Material

-Red chalks produce specific rust color because they are made of iron oxide.
-That natural medium is widely used since the Renaissance.
+Red chalks produce a specific rust color because they are made of iron oxide.
+That natural medium has been widely used since the Renaissance.
 Raphael, Michelangelo, and many other Italian draughtsmen implemented various sanguine techniques.

 Not long ago, the material was available only in the form of sticks.
 Today we can also buy wood-cased red chalks.

 Such pencils have either a smooth or grainy, friable lead – depending on whether the lead is oil-based.